ReubenBond/FabricJournalService/README.md

 ## [Twitter: @ReubenBond](https://twitter.com/reubenbond) :)

 I give zero guarantees about any of this.
-It's surprising that it appears to work at all, it's almost certainly buggy.
+It's surprising that it appears to work at all, it is certainly not a correct implementation (see, for example, the `#warning`s in code where some correctness issues are highlighted).

 1. Install Service Fabric SDK.
 2. Open in VS 2015, and deploy the application to your local cluster.